JordannCA/Pseud_Occupancy/README.md

 ## Requirements

-- All analysis done in R studio.
+- All analysis done in R version 4.4.1.
 - Language: R 4.3 or above
 - all packages required to run listed in code files.